HackyHour/Wuerzburg/index.md

 # When
 On the fourth Wednesday of each month at 5pm

-### Attention!
-The week day of the HackyHour changed from Monday to Wednesday (and start time moved back to 5 sharp)

 You can come without registration but feel free to join the discussion in the [pad](https://hackmd.io/@iimog/hhpad) if you have any questions beforehand.
 Usually we order pizza and sit together until roughly 8pm.